tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 			(...)
 ````
 This is clearer and enhances readability of your code!
 Get used to doing it!
-On another note, if the define is only used in one place only with a clearly named variable (var/cost), then adding a define would further obfuscate it, use the regular data types in those cases.

 ### Control statements
 (if, while, for, etc)